New Buttons for Safer Space Peoples we support, to be added shortly to the 50+ already on our front page, are as follows.

 This "without having to say why" is a foundation for Closet Rights.
 A subsequent such is the creation of Ally and Awareness badges.
 For no Closet-Trans* person will publicly wear a badge saying they are Closet-Trans*.
 So the Closet-Trans* cause would have no badges visible unless Allies wear "Ally" rather than "I am a" badges, and sympathizers who do not yet have all the awareness, confidence... to wear "Ally" badges wear Awareness badges.

-These people also listened to what Survivors feel, wish, and need since the 1990s.
+These early hidden Fourth-wave people also listened to what Survivors feel, wish, and need since the 1990s.
 What they heard here was found to have essentially no common ground with what Out Survivors were saying elsewhere.
-By now it is well known that 85% of Survivors do not go to the police.
-It is still not widely known enough that almost exactly the same 85% don't go to doctors, or tutors, or reps, or, to anybody else bearing any resemblance of officiality.
+This is in good part reconciled by what is now common knowledge: that 85% of Survivors do not go to the police.
+It is still not widely known enough that almost exactly the same 85% don't go to doctors, tutors, reps, or to anybody else bearing any resemblance of officiality.
 These might tell a friend or a relative, or they might tell nobody at all.
 So the 85% are not just 'those who don't go to the police', but rather Avoidant Surviors who don't go to anybody 'official'.
 Some of them tried to go to some official, but were met with disbeief, dismissiveness or threats, by which the Survivor decided to never trust any officials again.
 Some were more distressed by the officials doing this than by their own rapists.
 Some of these consequently call themselves "Survivors of the System" (one of our Safer Space populaces, that was first publically declared as such on our websites in 2019).
 Other Survivors gave officials a miss from the outset.
 One consequence of listening to Survivors since the 90s, devising and handing down the principles of the matter if never the personal histories or personal details, is that we have two decades of experience in knowing what Survivors feel, want and need, and how to provide these things.
 Other groups dealing with Survivors at university, in contrast, often have six or less years of experience in this regard.
-Moreover, both Avoidant and Non-normative Survivors have been here in droves, and have told us in substantial detail why they do not consider that any 'official resources for survivors' are relevant to them, or, in many cases, not even vaguely near being safe for them to use.
+Moreover, both Avoidant Survivors and Non-normative Survivors have been here in droves, and have told us in substantial detail why they do not consider that any 'official resources for Survivors' are relevant to them, or, in many cases, not even vaguely near being safe for them to use.

 There is a major demand in this country for treatment for PTSD (post traumatic stress disorder) unto people who will not under any circumstances say why they need to be treated for PTSD.
 Those seeking this treatment could as well be Closeted about something or subjected to workplace bullying.
-This country has between one and ten million people in each of these three groupings.
-They require treatment by people who do not require to make records of their clients' histories, or, for that matter, identities.
-By people who, additionally, do not pry into which of these three things is the case (or some somewhat rarer fourth, fifth... case) until if and when the client informedly and freely is willing to specify which of these matters applies.
+This country has at least between one and ten million people in each of these three groupings (Survivor, Closeted, Bullied).
+They require treatment by people who do not demand to make records of their clients' histories, or, for that matter, identities.
+By people who, additionally, do not pry into which of these three things is the case (or some somewhat rarer fourth, fifth... cases) until if and when the client informedly and freely is willing to specify which of these matters applies.

 Similar applies to a list of other common mental health injuries to be found among many Survivors, badly bullied people etc.

-Our safer spaces said No to the idea of an elected class with insufficient checks-and-balances as regards them not folloiwing self-interest or party lines rather than the constintuents' wishes.
+Our safer spaces said No to the idea of an elected class with insufficient checks-and-balances as regards them not following self-interest or party lines rather than the constituents' wishes.
 By this, we and the 2016-era South American Feminists have some common ground.

 Feedback from Survivors and Closeted people and Survivors of Bullying (among others) determines that one very common requirement is for there to be spaces that are abuse-free zones.
 We were not the only ones doing this: in 2011, the university's Trans* list was publicly declared to be 'for Trans people and anybody else in need of an abuse-free zone'.